alex-mcgovern/gatsby-monorepo/content/blog/migrating_sass_to_vanilla_extract/index.md

 ---
-title: Migrating Javascript & SASS to TypeScript and Vanilla Extract
+title: Migrating 15K LOC from JS to TS
 date: "2015-05-06T23:46:37.121Z"
-cover: ./pexels-cottonbro-4629625.jpg
 categories: ["Frontend", "Design systems"]
 description:
   How my team and I refactored and upgraded 15,000 lines of code to type safe